zhengdawang443/ghcp-ollama/README.md

 # GHCP-Ollama

-A Node.js client for interacting with GitHub Copilot LSP server API with Ollama-compatible API endpoints.
+The [Ollama](https://github.com/ollama-dev/ollama) project provides a convenient way to interact with various LLMs (Large Language Models) via a simple API.
+This project aims to provide an Ollama-compatible API for interacting with the LLMs of GitHub Copilot.

 ## Features